Increased wildfires are predicted to accompany ongoing climate change. Yet, little evidence exists supporting this hypothesis.

-|Shannan Sweet||Graduate Research Fellow||I am specifically interested in the impacts climate change and changing seasonality have on the vegetation and soil environment in the Arctic tundra.
-I am also interested in the effect increasing deciduous shrub cover has on plant phenology and overall plant communities in the Arctic tundra.|
+|Shannan Sweet||Graduate Research Fellow||I am specifically interested in the impacts climate change and changing seasonality have on the vegetation in the Arctic tundra.
+I am also interested in the effect increasing deciduous shrub cover has on plant and canopy phenology and overall plant commun|

 |Colin Kelley||Graduate Research Assistant||Climate variability and change, with particular interest in the drying of the Mediterranean region|

 |Nicole K. Davi||Adjunct Senior Research Scientist||Paleoclimatology, Drought and Hydrometeorological Reconstructions, Climate Change, Dendrochronology, Science Education & Outreach, Paleoarchaeology, Sustainability, Climate Risk Management|

 |Margie Turrin||Senior Staff Associate|